You are in:

-If you hadn’t noticed before, Q W E R T Y are the first six letters on the top line of your computer keyboard.
+If you hadn’t noticed before, Q, W, E, R, T and Y are the first six letters on the top line of your computer keyboard.
 Smartphones often come with a smaller version of this keyboard, known as a QWERTY.
-You may have seen the term ‘virtual QWERTY’ thrown about before and this means that instead of the handset having physical buttons to press, the QWERTY keyboard appears on your phone’s screen instead.
+You may have seen the term ‘virtual QWERTY’ thrown about before and this means that instead of the handset having physical buttons to press, the QWERTY keyboard appears on your phone’s display instead.
 BlackBerrys are renowned for their QWERTY keyboards.

-RAM (random access memory) is the place in a smartphone or tablet where the operating system, apps and data that are in use is stored to allow the processor to find it quickly.
-RAM isn’t very big, both in size (it’s a really small chip) and the amount of information it can hold, and in non-techie terms, is compared to our own short-term memory.
+RAM (random access memory) is the place in a smartphone or tablet where the operating system, apps and data are stored.
+RAM isn’t very big, both in size (it’s a really small chip) and the amount of information it can hold – in non-tech terms, is could be compared to our own short-term memory.
 Essentially, it focuses on what’s going on right now rather than storing data for later.
 However, as it gets more and more information thrown its way, it tends to work at a slower pace.